Circuits of Recognition

 The Repertoires that Make Community Ownership Legible

-Co-ops adapt and iterate on models in response to the search for resources, i.e., making co-ops legible to funders, lenders, and other key actors, and attempting to do so without losing the trust of their communities and the co-ops’ self-determination.
-This dynamic of adaptive model design enablesco-ops to speak multiple institutional languages.
-PiHCO’s scattered-site model, for instance, combines elements of a land trust with a cooperative structure.
-Each building has its own member-led decision-making, while all properties are connected under one co-op with a board that includes both residents and non-residents.
+The first is adaptive model design – translating community priorities into lender-recognizable organizational forms and governance structures.
+Co-ops must often adapt and iterate on models in response to the search for resources, i.e., making co-ops legible to funders, lenders, and other key actors, and attempting to do so without losing the trust of their communities and the co-ops’ self-determination.
+But in doing so, this dynamic of adaptive model designalso helped expand the organizational categories available within community development.
+PiHCO’s scattered-site model, for instance, combines elements of a land trust with a cooperative structure and portfolio ownership in ways that do not fit conventional expectations.
+Each building incorporates member-led decision-making, while all properties are connected under one co-op with a board that includes both residents and non-residents.
 This setup gives members real control on the ground while also meeting the expectations of lenders and other institutional partners.
-Adaptive design then translates moral recognition — community priorities of permanence — into technical recognition, or lender-recognizable governance and operations.
+Initially, this structure required extensive explanation to lenders, funders, and public officials unfamiliar with its logic.
+Over time, however, the model became intelligible as a viable development form in its own right.
+Several interviewees described PiHCO's structure as a model for later cooperative projects, and city officials acknowledged looking to the model when evaluating other cooperative proposals.
+Adaptive design thus functioned both as an accommodation to institutional expectations and as a process through which new organizational forms became recognizable within development.

 Field Dynamics and the Politics of Recognition